 - £166.7m invested in supported living projects since IPO.

-The adviser aims that the implementation of high-quality governance policies is ubiquitous across all of GCP’s investments.
+The implementation of high-quality governance policies is ubiquitous across all of GCP’s investments.
 Nonetheless, the investment adviser engages with the underlying assets’ boards in order to improve and enhance the governance at the portfolio level, where they see fit.
-Governance at the SPV level was a particular focus for the year; the investment adviser specifically focused on the gender composition of the boards of GCP’s SPVs, and a number of female directors were appointed, with the previous directors resigning their appointment.
+Governance at the special purpose vehicle (SPV) level (the entities that GCP uses to make its loans through) was a particular focus for the year; the investment adviser specifically focused on the gender composition of the boards of GCP’s SPVs, and a number of female directors were appointed, with the previous directors resigning their appointment.
 High-level outcomes from the governance policies of GCP are:

 - 45% gender diversity of SPV company boards;